 The Project does not use natural flow into Pyramid Lake for electricity generation.
-Electricity is generated using SWP water, and releases from Pyramid Dam into Piru Creek mimic the natural inflow into Pyramid Lake, as required by Article 52 in the existing FERC license, with the exception of releases of SWP water in November and December of some years for delivery to the United Water Conservation District (UWCD).
+Electricity is generated using SWP water, and releases from Pyramid Dam into Piru Creek are consistent with the requirements of Article 52 in the existing FERC license, with the exception of releases of SWP water in November and December of some years for delivery to the United Water Conservation District (UWCD).